-Recycle empty cans as scrap metal.
-Take them to a scrap metal recycling facility.
+Recycle empty aerosol cans as scrap metal.
+Take them to a scrap metal recycling facility near you.

-You have two options for disposing cans with dangerous contents:
+You have two options for disposing of aerosol cans and their contents:

-- You can send the can with its contents to a permitted hazardous waste service provider.
+- Send the can with its contents to a permitted hazardous waste service provider.

-- First, puncture the can with a commercial puncturing device.
+- Puncture the can with a commercial puncturing device.

 - Drain and collect the contents, and manage as dangerous waste.

-- Properly label the collection container used to hold the contents, and keep it closed when not in use.
+- Properly label the collection container used to hold the contents.
+Keep it closed when not in use.

-- If pouring into a funnel, remove the drained aerosol can promptly (keep the container closed when you're not adding to it).
-Replace and latch funnel lids.
+- If pouring into a funnel, remove the drained aerosol can promptly once empty (i.e. avoid leaving the can in the funnel).
+Close and latch the funnel lid prompty.